ErpNetDocs/tech/modules/community/social-interactions/social-comments.md

 > [!NОТЕ]
 > It is planned that text will be allowed to contain some mark-down constructs in the future.

-- **Creation Time Utc** - automatically set by the server to the time of initial creation of the comment.
+- **Creation time Utc** - automatically set by the server to the time of initial creation of the comment.